sprtd-w/angular-app/recruitment-task-main - Senior/recruitment-task-main/README.md

   - State of the application
   - Styling
   - Authentication
-  - REST operations are correctly handled
+  - REST operations handled correctly
-  - Navigation is working as it suppose
+  - Navigation is working as expected
-  - Forms behaviour are correct
+  - Forms forms behave correctly
 - More own improvements are welcome

 Good luck!